-An easy side dish, these Balsamic Roasted Mushrooms take just 25 minutes using 6 simple ingredients.
+An easy side dish, these Balsamic Roasted Mushrooms take just 30 minutes using 6 simple ingredients.
+The perfect compliment to any meal or a great holiday side dish.
 Vegan, gluten free, paleo, and Whole30 approved!

-Holy crap how is Thanksgiving a week from today?
-I swear it was just September and I was ready for fall.
-But the holidays are upon us and it’s time to embrace it!
+Now that November is in full swing and holidays are upon us and it’s time to embrace it!
 I mean I’m not ready for Christmas or anything just yet, but I’ll take Thanksgiving.
-Good thing I got some holiday recipes coming your way!

 Balsamic Roasted Mushrooms